stefcon/store-management-api/README.md

-# Warhouse API in Python using Docker
+# Web Shop API in Python using Docker

-Warehouse API made in Python Flask using Docker Swarm.
+Web Shop API made in Python Flask using Docker Swarm.
 [How to run](#Runing-the-server).

 There are 3 types of accounts
  - admin